pastMemoria/.github/profile/README.md

 ## Contributing

-If you would like to contribute to any of these projects, feel free to open a pull request or submit an issue.
+Want to submit your story?
+Fill this [forms](https://forms.office.com/r/ygTCk7ALha) If you would like to contribute to any of these projects, feel free to open a pull request or submit an issue.

 ## License